BonsaiAI/bonsaiai.github.io/source/includes/inkling2-guide/_curriculum-and-lessons.html.md

 ## Defining Lessons

-### Simulator Configuration Constraints
+### Simulator Configuration Scenarios

-Each lesson may specify a **constraint** for the simulator's configuration.
-Earlier lessons must provide more restrictive constraints, while later lessons loosen the constraints.
+Each lesson may specify a **scenario** that refers to a part of the simulator's configuration space.
+Earlier lessons must provide “narrower” scenarios than later scenarios.
 This allows the AI training to learn a simpler form of the concept before learning a more complex form.

-The **constraint** keyword must be followed by a type that constrains the simulator's declared configuration type.
+The **scenario** keyword must be followed by a type that specifies desired constraints for the simulator's declared configuration type.
 For more information and examples, refer to the [Lesson Reference][2].

 ## Reward